 With advances in larger channel sizes, higher order QAM modulations and implementation of MIMO, Wi-Fi has enjoyed a robust improvement over the years from the initial 54Mbps to today’s 1.7Gbps for a 2x2/160MHz system, a 30-fold increase in the space of 10 years.
-In the FWA application with higher noise floors and significant frequency congestion, the average outdoor FWA sub 6GHz capacity is limited to 80MHz and 2x2 for a maximum raw capacity of 866Mbps.
+In the fixed wireless access (FWA) application with higher noise floors and significant frequency congestion, the average outdoor fixed wireless access (FWA) sub 6GHz capacity is limited to 80MHz and 2x2 for a maximum raw capacity of 866Mbps.
 Useable throughput for customers in such systems are typically between 400Mbps and 600Mbps in rural deployments, and less in higher densities typical of semi-urban deployments.
 That is well suited for delivering sub-100Mbps connections in a PtMP deployment, but not enough to deliver a gigabit experience to the end user.
 Want to squeeze more out of these bands?
 Not really doable - physics is physics and increasing capacity even further would require one or more of the following:

 given that most WISP and SPs have difficulty finding even 80MHz of clean spectrum not to mention 160Mhz, larger channels are not a viable option.
 Coupled with the relatively limited 450MHz amount of useable spectrum in the 5GHz band, its not just congestion that limits larger channels, its basic spectrum availability.